pan-xiang/pan-xiang.github.io/_pages/about.md

 ---

 I am a Ph.D. candidate in the [Gradudate School of Informatics](https://www.i.kyoto-u.ac.jp/en/) at [Kyoto University](https://www.kyoto-u.ac.jp/en), supported by the Japanese Government (MEXT) Scholarship.
 I conduct research in the [Human-Robot Interaction Lab](https://www.robot.soc.i.kyoto-u.ac.jp/en/) under the supervision of Prof. [Takayuki Kanda](https://scholar.google.com/citations?hl=en&user=BL9EACgAAAAJ).
-My research mainly focuses on human-robot interaction, and social robotics.
+My research focuses on object-based, two-handed human-robot interaction, with the goal of enhancing the fluency and naturalness of robot behaviors in environments shared with humans.

 # Selected Publications